VinayakaMudradi/Prime-Number-Java/README.md

 # Prime-Number-Java

-Check whether the given number is prime ot not in Java.
+Check whether the given number is prime or not in Java.